tail-unica/hopwise/README.md

 uv sync --extra nncf
 ```

 > 📢 **Windows:** For proper DGL installation, please follow the [official DGL installation guide](https://www.dgl.ai/pages/start.html).
 Windows builds may encounter DLL linking issues with standard installation methods.
 Pre-built packages from the official source are recommended.
-Otherwise, using the Windows Subsystem for Linux (WSL) might be feasible a solution.
+Otherwise, using the Windows Subsystem for Linux (WSL) might be feasible as a solution.

 🚀 Usage